ipduh/monroe-explorer/README.md

 Description
   Create README.md for this repository
 Usage
-  Run without arguments in your repository root directory.
+  Run without arguments in the root directory of your repository.
 Author
   g0, github@bot.ipduh.com
 ```